 As an example, let’s say we have a circuit that has four outputs.
 If each output can have a value of zero or one, how many possible output combinations can there be?

-Well, each output can be two values, so we multiply the number of combinations for each output (2 x 2 x 2 x 2).
-In total, we can have 16 combinations which gives us a decimal range of 0-15.
+Well, each output can have one of two values, so we multiply the number of combinations for each output (2 x 2 x 2 x 2).
+In total, we can have 16 combinations which can give us a decimal range of 0-15.
 So regardless of what this circuit does, we can start recording results as decimal numbers.

 Bits and Bytes

 In the example above, our circuit had four binary outputs which tells us the bit count of the circuit.
 In other words, our circuit was 4-bit.